 But my adventure didn’t end here, it continued at the Kajak Kanu Klub Gospic where I enjoyed kayaking on the calm waves of River Korana and relishing some pears straight from the garden trees.
 I still can’t forget the smile of the gentleman who picked the best fruit from his garden to give it to me.
 A priceless gift indeed.

 7. Visit the birthplace of Nikola Tesla:

 65km away from Plitvice Lakes and 5km west of Gospić lies the tiny village of Smiljan, the birthplace of one of the greatest minds of the modern world who brought electricity into our homes and invented wireless technology.
 That person was Nikola Tesla and his home is now converted into a museum displaying key moments of his life and working replicas of some of his most famous inventions.
 The complex consists of his birth house, a Serbian Orthodox Church (his father was an Eastern Orthodox priest), a multimedia centre, an old barn, and a children’s playground.
-Every two hours there’s a guided tour which shows a couple of his experiments and a video about the great scientist himself.
+Every two hours there’s a guided tour that shows a couple of his experiments and a video about the great scientist himself.

 Ticket costs 50 HRK (7€) For more info, check Nikola Tesla